Managing HPE BIOS resources

 based server.
 After performing this action and a reboot of the server,

-the Bios attributes are reset to the values contained in the default
+the Bios attributes are reset to the values contained in the `default`

-array mentioned in
+member of the `BaseConfigs[]` array mentioned in

 the [Default Bios attributes](#default-bios-attributes) paragraph.